 It’s toys like this that are essential to developing your kids’ brains.
 Manipulation of objects, problem solving and even social skills are developed when your kids play with low-tech toys.

 Need a few other ideas?
-Try finger puppets for the younger crowd.
+Try marionetas de dedo for the younger crowd.
 Babies and toddlers love little plush finger toys, and they’re also a great way to establish early communication skills.

-Something as simple as a slingshot for the older crew is actually educational.
+Something as simple as a honda for the older crew is actually educational.
 Don’t understand how?
 Shooting a slingshot is all about physics and geometry, guys!

 No matter what you choose, it’s hard to go wrong with a low tech toy.